savoirfairelinux/num2words/README.rst

     >>> num2words(42, lang='fr')
     quarante-deux

-Besides the numerical argument, there's two optional arguments.
+Besides the numerical argument, there are two main optional arguments.

 **to:** The converter to use.
 Supported values are: